skellis46/slipbox/literature notes/Seth - Being You.md

 > When trying to form perceptions, all the brain has to go on is a constant barrage of electrical signals which are only indirectly related to things out there in the world, whatever 76they may be.
 (Location 1283)

-> A coffee cup out there in the world leads to a perception of a coffee cup generated within the brain.
-As to who or what is doing the perceiving – well, that’s the ‘self’, isn’t it, the ‘I behind the eyes’ one might say, the recipient of wave upon 77wave of sensory data, which uses its perceptual readouts to guide behaviour, to decide what to do next.
-There’s a cup of coffee over there.
-I perceive it and I pick it up.
-I sense, I think, and then I act.
-(Location 1297)

-- [[losing one's self]]: the language of I is a massive limitation.
-Avoid it?

 > But Wittgenstein was driving at something deeper.
 His real message for Anscombe was that even with a greater understanding of how things actually are, at some level things still appear the same way they always did.
 The sun rises in the east and sets in the west, same as always.
 (Location 1338)

 > Perceptions do not come from the bottom up or the outside in, they come primarily from the top down, or the inside out.
 What we experience is built from the brain’s predictions, or ‘best guesses’, about the causes of sensory signals.
-(Location 1346)
+(Location 1346) ^4acfff

 > This is by no means a wholly new idea.
 The first glimmers of a top-down theory of perception emerge in ancient Greece, with Plato’s Allegory of the Cave.
 Prisoners, chained and facing a blank wall all their lives, see only the play of shadows cast by objects passing by a fire behind them, and they give the shadows names, because for them the shadows are what is real.
 The allegory is that our own conscious perceptions are just like these shadows, indirect reflections of hidden causes that we can never directly encounter.
 (Location 1349)